AWS EC2 Best Practices

 • Implement the least permissive rules for the security group.

-• Regularly patch, update, and secure the operating system and applications on the instance
+• Regularly patch, update, and secure the operating system and applications on the instance.
+Use AWS Systems Manager Patch Manager to automate OS and application patching across EC2 fleets.

 Storage

-• EC2 supports Instance store and EBS volumes, so its best to understand the implications of the root device type for data persistence, backup, and recovery
+• EC2 supports Instance store and EBS volumes.
+Understand the implications of the root device type for data persistence, backup, and recovery.

-• Use separate Amazon EBS volumes for the operating system (root device) versus your data.
+• Use separate Amazon EBS volumes for the operating system (root device) versus the data.

-• Ensure that the data volume (with the data) persists after instance termination.
+• Ensure that the data volume persists after instance termination by configuring the DeleteOnTermination attribute appropriately.

-• Use the instance store available for the instance to only store temporary data.
-Remember that the data stored in the instance store is deleted when an instance is stopped or terminated.
+• Use the instance store available for the instance to store only temporary data.
+Data stored in instance store is deleted when an instance is stopped, hibernated, or terminated.

-• If you use instance store for database storage, ensure that you have a cluster with a replication factor that ensures fault tolerance.
+• If instance store is used for database storage, ensure a cluster with a replication factor that ensures fault tolerance.

 Resource Management

-• Use instance metadata and custom resource tags to track and identify your AWS resources
+• Use instance metadata and custom resource tags to track and identify AWS resources.

-• View your current limits for Amazon EC2.
-Plan to request any limit increases in advance of the time that you’ll need them.
+• View current limits for Amazon EC2 using Service Quotas.
+Plan to request any limit increases in advance of the time needed.

 Backup & Recovery

-• Create an Amazon Machine Image (AMI) from the instance to save the configuration as a template for launching future instances.
+• Regularly back up EBS volumes using Amazon EBS snapshots and create an Amazon Machine Image (AMI) from the instance to save the configuration as a template for launching future instances.

-• Implement High Availability by deploying critical components of the application across multiple Availability Zones, and replicate the data appropriately
+• Deploy critical components of the application across multiple Availability Zones, and replicate data appropriately.

-• Design the applications to handle dynamic IP addressing when the instance restarts.
+• Design applications to handle dynamic IP addressing when the instance restarts.

-• Implement failover.
-For a basic solution, you can manually attach a network interface or Elastic IP address to a replacement instance
+• For a basic solution, manually attach a network interface or Elastic IP address to a replacement instance.

-• Regularly test the process of recovering your instances and Amazon EBS volumes if they fail.
+• Regularly test the process of recovering instances and EBS volumes to ensure data and services are restored successfully.

 References